elunna/nerfhack-changelog/README.md

 * Wizard mode can override an artifact ignoring you (xnh)
 * Allow teleportation into unteleportable spots in wizard mode
 * Allow wishing (^W) for monsters in wizmode (Un)
-* Changed #debugfuzzer command to just #fuzz.
+* Changed #debugfuzzer command to just #fuzz
-* Allow wishing for specific spell beings.
+* Allow wishing for specific spell beings
-* Show wizmode timeouts for sick, rabid, withering, and most other afflictions.
+* Show wizmode timeouts for sick, rabid, withering, and most other afflictions

 ## ITEM CHANGES